-Completion of this program prepares you to take the American Health Information Management Association (AHIMA) certification exam.
+Earn valuable industry credentials!
+Course work qualifies students to sit for the American Health Information Management Association (AHIMA) certification exam.
 Only graduates of CAHIIM-accredited programs may take this exam.

 Veterans, transitioning military, spouses and dependents: TCC’s Center for Military and Veterans Education provides academic guidance and help in maximizing your GI Bill and other educational benefits.

 Tuition assistance such as financial aid, scholarships, work-study, grants and loans can help you save money and reduce college debt.

 100% employer satisfaction as reported to TCC by employer surveys